barryclark/jekyll-now/_posts/2015-2-4-getting-started-node.md

 ## What is Node?

 Node.js is an open-source server-side I/O framework built on Chrome’s V8 JavaScript engine.
-It provides an event-driven asynchronous framework for developing highly scalable web applications quickly.
-What this means for us is basically just that node is a JavaScript framework for building custom web servers.
+It provides an event-driven asynchronous framework ideal for developing highly scalable web applications quickly.
+What this means for us is basically just that node is a JavaScript framework primarily used for building custom web servers.
 These web servers can be as simple or as complex as a given project needs to be.
+You can do **many** other things with Node, but this is the use case that we will cover.

 Because of the open source nature of node.js, the use of other open source packages to build enhanced functionality on top of the framework makes rapidly developing a full-featured application a breeze.
 Enter NPM.